mohamad199877/Deep-Learning/README.md

 ## Objective
 The objective of this project is to develop a machine learning model that can classify plant images into two categories based on their health status: Healthy and Unhealthy.
 This binary classification task is a practical application of concepts learned in the Artificial Neural Networks and Deep Learning course.
 The project provides an opportunity to implement, train, and evaluate a neural network model capable of accurately predicting the health status of plants from images.
 ## Project Overview
-In this project, you'll work with a dataset of plant images, where each image is labeled according to the plant's health condition.
+In this project, we worked with a dataset of plant images, where each image is labeled according to the plant's health condition.
 The goal is to build a classifier that can distinguish between healthy and unhealthy plants, leveraging deep learning techniques.
 ## Dataset Details
 The dataset used for this project is organized as follows:
 - Image Size: 96x96 pixels